takiru/Metroit.Mvvm/README.md

   - StatefulTrackingObservableRecipientViewModelBase
   - StatefulTrackingObservableValidatorViewModelBase

-## Metroit.Windows.Forms.Mvvm.Extensions Description
+## Metroit.Windows.Forms.Mvvm Description
 It helps to bind properties of Metroit.Windows.Forms specific classes to DataBinding of controls.
-  - AutoCompleteBoxExtensions
+  - Extensions.AutoCompleteBoxExtensions
-  - PropertyBindExtensions
+  - Extensions.PropertyBindExtensions

     ```
-    PropertyBindExtensions is for AutoCompleteBoxExtensions.There is no need to actively use it.
+    Extensions.PropertyBindExtensions is for Extensions.AutoCompleteBoxExtensions.There is no need to actively use it.
     ```

+- Views.MetViewBase
+    You can generate a ViewModel that is recognized by the View.
+    It has a constructor that can recognize the ViewModel through DI.
+    You can obtain the recognized ViewModel.